Melissa-AI/Melissa-Core/README.md

 #### For Linux Systems
 Install `git` and `espeak` using your distribution's package manager or build them from their binary files.
 Follow the same steps as OS X's installation system, starting from installing PortAudio and PyAudio.
 To play music, you will have to install [mpg123](http://www.mpg123.de).

+#### For Windows
+Follow the same installation steps as Linux, but take care to add the appropriate environment variables to the path.
+Melissa may prove to be more troublesome to install for Windows users.

 ### Configuration
 Once you have successfully set up your development environment, open `profile.yaml` to customise the file and add details about yourself.